 This citta vecchia is a warren of small ’vicoli’ (small alleys or what we’d call jennels in my part of Yorkshire) which unexpectedly open into beautiful small squares with stunning statues and quirky fountains.

 Many of the street corners have small shrines high on the walls, reminiscent of Naples.
 The two port cities have a very similar feel for me and I love them both.
-Remember you can click on the pictures to enlarge them.

 Walking around you also notice all the political graffiti competing with the church for wall space and the attention of passers by.
 You certainly get a feeling it’s still quite a radical place, even several years on from the infamous G8 summit.